 How Does Speed Influence Forklift Stability?

-High-speed turns or abrupt stops shift the center of gravity, increasing tip-over risks.
-OSHA recommends speeds below 8 mph in warehouses.
-Slow down near corners, uneven surfaces, or congested areas.
-Use horns at intersections and ensure clear visibility before moving.
+High-speed maneuvers, sharp turns, and abrupt stops can shift the center of gravity, increasing the risk of accidents.
+OSHA recommends maintaining speeds below 8 mph in warehouse environments.
+Operators should slow down near corners, uneven surfaces, or busy areas and use horns to alert others.

 Can Environmental Factors Impact Stability?